finom/elegant-threading/README.md

 const result = await heavyCalculations(a, b, c);
 ```

 The only requirement to the passed function is that it needs to be implemented as a [pure function](https://en.wikipedia.org/wiki/Pure_function) because it has its own scope where other variables defined at the main thread aren't available including global ones like `window`.
 For more info see [Web Worker docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-[Workers of NodeJS environment](https://nodejs.org/api/worker_threads.html) is more flexible at this case but it's still recommended to follow the pureness of your function to make it work at both environments.
+[Workers of NodeJS environment](https://nodejs.org/api/worker_threads.html) in its turn is more flexible at this case but it's still recommended to follow the pureness of your function to make it work at both environments.

 ## Forking via threadedFunction.fork()

 When a threaded function is defined it creates a single instance of Worker class (based on environment) which means that if you call the function multiple times it's going to wait for other calls to be done.
-Let's say thefollowing function execution takes 1 second.
+Let's say the following function execution takes 1 second.

 ```js
 const heavyCalculations = thread(function heavyCalculations(arg) {